 For most of the year, it’s an unforgiving coastline besieged by winter sea swells where lobster fishermen from Porturlin and other nearby harbours eke out a precarious living.
 Epic sea journeys have taken place in sight of these cliffs as far back as the 6th century when St. Brendan sailed by here in a wooden boat on his remarkable journey to North America, long before the Vikings and Christopher Columbus.
 It was off the North Mayo coast too that the Ciervo Volante and its crew of 200, part of the fleeing Spanish Armada of 1588, were lost, somewhere in the fathomless depths between Benwee and Downpatrick Head that aircraft carrier shaped headland I could faintly make out as I looked back along the cliffs.

-At the end of a narrow heathery promontory above Portacloy, work appears to be underway to rebuild the World War 11 lookout post where coastwatchers kept guard during the Battle of the Atlantic.
+At the end of a narrow heathery promontory above Portacloy, work is underway to rebuild the World War 11 lookout post where coastwatchers kept guard during the Battle of the Atlantic.
 It was here that local volunteers once looked skywards to see Allied warplanes fly out into the Atlantic to protect convoys of vital supplies from North America to the UK.
 The warplanes played a deadly game of cat and mouse with German U-boats off the Mayo coast.
 Many German submariners and brave British sailors lost their lives off North and West Mayo during the Second World War.

 The lookout post got me thinking about a chance meeting I had some years ago, on a visit to the English city of Bath, with a most interesting gentleman, a former World War 11 pilot, who flew one of the RAF seaplanes from the flying-boat base at Castle Archdale on Lower Lough Erne.
 His missions took him far out into the North Atlantic in search of U-boats.
 And over 60 years later, he could still vividly recall the spectacular beauty of the North Mayo coastline.
 After the war, he told me how he studied aeronautical engineering and went to work for the legendary aviation tycoon, Howard Hughes, in Los Angeles.
 What an eventful life!